BA (Hons) Fashion Public Relations and Communication

 Entry to this course is highly competitive: applicants are expected to achieve, or already have, the course entry requirements detailed below.

-Preferred subjects include English, a foreign language and Media Studies.
+- Two A Level Passes at Grade C or Above Preferred subjects include English, a foreign language and Media Studies;

 Exceptionally, applicants who do not meet these course entry requirements may still be considered if the course team judges the application demonstrates additional strengths and alternative evidence.
 This might, for example, be demonstrated by: related academic or work experience; the quality of the personal statement; a strong academic or other professional reference; or a combination of these factors.